 Be proactive during your recent resume gap.
-Employers will want to hear about what you have been doing in your gap period and your response shouldn't be "catching up on my favorite shows on Netflix."
+Employers will want to hear about what you have been doing in that period and your response shouldn't be "catching up on my favorite shows on Netflix."
 Try getting involved in constructive activities that will help enhance your resume and keep your skills sharp.
-Pursue relevant volunteer opportunities, get involved in your community or take a class.
+Pursue relevant volunteer opportunities, take an internship, get involved in your community, or take a class.
 You can include this experience on your resume as you would any other past positions.
 This is also a good time period to pursue any consulting opportunities or temporary positions.

 Above all, it's essential to maintain a positive attitude.
 Employers understand that careers can sometimes have detours and roadblocks.
 They will be impressed to see that you have used your time off wisely to continue growing your skills and to explore other opportunities.
 In your cover letter and interviews, show your enthusiasm about reentering the workforce.
 Positivity and perseverance through adverse situations are highly sought after skills for employers and will help you land on your feet in the end.